ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 RS maintains a collection of authentication credentials.
 These are associated with OSCORE Security Contexts and with authorization information for all clients that RS is communicating with.
 The authorization information is used to enforce polices for processing requests from those clients.

-This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.
+This profile specifies how C requests an access token from AS for the resources it wants to access on RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.

 This profile also supports the alternative workflow where AS uploads the access token to RS, as defined in {{I-D.tiloca-ace-workflow-and-params}}.